-The Scottish Rugby Blog is Scotland’s leading source irreverent opinion on the glorious sport of rugby as seen from a Scottish perspective.
+The Scottish Rugby Blog is Scotland’s leading source of irreverent opinion on the glorious sport of rugby as seen from a Scottish perspective.
 Formed in 2007 following the World Cup in France it was the only site of its kind when it launched.
 Now some ten+ years later we have a community of regular readers and writers based around the world including some current and past players.
 Since forming the blog, our writers are regularly called upon to offer the Scottish fan’s view to local, nationwide and global media and many writers who have contributed to this site in the past have gone on to work in careers in rugby (Glasgow Warriors, SFA) or the media (Rugby World Magazine, Sky Sports, BBC).
 Engagement in the comments section is actively encouraged as we aim to make this site and Scottish Rugby as great as it can be.

 “At last, the uncompromised, uncompromising forum Scottish rugby has always lacked.
 A great place to read and write about the issues of the day, and an opportunity to show the world there’s life in our game yet.”
 Mark Palmer, Sunday Times